Carl H. Jark: Postwar service

 Following the V-E Day, Jark was ordered back to the United States and assigned back to the Army Field Artillery School at Fort Sill, Oklahoma where his last commanding general Louis E. Hibbs was appointed Commandant of the school.
 He served as his Executive officer until the end of May 1946, when general Hibbs was transferred to the Philippines for duty as Commanding general, 12th Infantry Division.
 Jark accompanied him and served as Divisional Chief of Staff until February 1947.

 He was subsequently transferred to Yokohama, Japan where he joined the headquarters of Eighth U.S. Army under lieutenant general Robert L. Eichelberger as Artillery Officer.
 However Jark spent only three months in Japan and returned to the United States in August 1947 in order to enter the National War College.
 Due to postwar reduction of the Army, he was reduced to the permanent rank of lieutenant colonel in February 1948 while still at the College.

 Upon graduation in June 1948, Jark was ordered to Washington, D.C. where he joined the Administrative Division, Department of the Army as Unit Chief of Personnel.
 He was subsequently transferred to the Plans & Operations Division and appointed Chief of Operations Branch.

 After the outbreak of Korean War in summer 1950, Jark was ordered to Tokyo, Japan as newly promoted Colonel and appointed Deputy Assistant Chief of Staff for Operations (O-3) within the General Headquarters of Far East Command under General Douglas MacArthur.
 Jark participated in the creation of training and operational plans directly related to the combat deployment of ground, sea and air forces until December 1951 and received his second Legion of Merit for his service.

 In early January 1952, Jark was transferred to the headquarters of 1st Cavalry Division under Major general Thomas L. Harrold and assumed duty as Commanding Officer of Divisional Artillery.
 He accompanied division to Hokkaido, the northernmost island in Japan, where it carried out combat training, electronic surveillance and defense of Japan from potential attacks by the Soviet Union or China.
 While in this capacity, Jark was promoted to the temporary rank of Brigadier general on May 15, 1952.

-Jark returned to the United States in August 1952 and after a several weeks leave of absence, he assumed duty as Chief of the Organization and Training, Office of the Assistant Chief of Staff for Operations (G-3), Department of the Army in Washington, D.C.
+Jark returned to the United States in August 1952 and after several weeks leave of absence, he assumed duty as Chief of the Organization and Training, Office of the Assistant Chief of Staff for Operations (G-3), Department of the Army in Washington, D.C.
 While in this capacity, he was responsible for the training program of training and reserve units including 37th, 38th or 87th Infantry Divisions.

 Jark during inspection of Military Police detachment at Camp Wolters, Texas in January 1963.